 - I tried positioning the strap on my back

 - I even spent 30 minutes online with a Garmin Tech Support guy who suggested a complete reset to factory settings

-I actually gave up finding a fix and ordered a new heart rate monitor strap from Amazon.com, but it was not long after this that I stumbled upon an old post on Yahoo Groups from someone with a similar problem.
+I actually gave up finding a fix and ordered a new heart rate monitor strap from Amazon.com, but it was not long after this that I stumbled upon an old post on Yahoo Groups from someone with a similar problem with their Garmin Forerunner 305.
 I posted a quick message asking for help and received a reply stating there could be a problem with how the battery was seated in the chest strap.

 In the battery compartment there’s a gold contact that touches the top of the battery (+ve) which was in a position that would never make contact with the battery.
 I bent it out slightly, made sure the battery was seated correctly (i.e. flat), and as if by magic my heart rate appeared on the large Garmin display!